 Enabling log monitoring in AKS clusters

-While creating a AKS cluster, enable container monitoring.
-You can use can existing Log Analytics workspace or create a new one.
-That's it!
+While creating an AKS cluster, enable container monitoring.
+You can use an existing Log Analytics workspace or create a new one.
+That’s it!

 In an existing AKS cluster where monitoring was not enabled during creation, it can be enabled equally easily.
 Go to Logs on the AKS cluster and enable it!